-- The student must obtain medical documentation from a licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist, for each term in which he requests a reduced course load due to illness, to substantiate his illness or condition. - The student must submit the documentation, together to expire (whichever is first), when the student fails to return.

-- The student must submit the documentation, together with a written request for an extended medical leave to the Registrar's Office.
+- The student must obtain medical documentation from a licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist, for each term in which he requests a reduced course load due to illness, to substantiate his illness or condition. - The student must submit the documentation, together with a written request for a reduced course load, to the Registrar's Office.
 The request will be reviewed in an expeditious manner.
-If approved, the request (and the documentation substantiating it) will be placed in the student's academic file. - While on an extended medical leave, the student will retain his student status at Beth Medrash Govoha. - An extended medical leave may not exceed an aggregate of 18 months in any single program level.
+If approved, the request (and the documentation substantiating it) will be placed in the student's academic file.